 Types of cyber attacks experienced by companies (%)

 These are the types of cyber attacks experienced by companies in the United States as of August 2015; note that even back then, Botnets were already a major problem — and so are Denial of service attacks; IoT devices have become the primary source of both of these types of attacks.

 Sources: Ponemon Institute; Hewlett-Packard (HP Enterprise Security)

 Distributed Ledger Platform

-Suavei created something revolutionary: a blockchain-based IoT Security Platform, that allows external producers – including device manufacturers – to create content to recognize all the new devices and zero-day vulnerabilities being released daily, which will then be curated by Suavei.
+Suavei created something revolutionary: an Internet Security Platform, that allows external producers – including device manufacturers – to create content to recognize all the new devices and zero-day vulnerabilities being released daily, which will then be curated by Suavei.

 The challenges of creating such a platform – as proven by existing bug bounty programs – involve the security and integrity of the platform itself, not only of the data, but also the credibility and popularity with contributors.
 Blockchain is the right technology to solve both problems:

 - The data is secured by being stored in a blockchain